Kovah/LinkAce-Website/content/docs/v1/setup/setup-without-docker.md

 ### Requirements

-* A Linux-based server with shell access
+* A Linux-based server with command line access
 * **PHP 7.3, 7.4 or 8.0**, with the following extensions
     * BCMath
     * Ctype